ZooAmerica: Conservation

 ZooAmerica is an active member in the conservation and breeding process known as the Species Survival Plan (SSP).
 The zoo currently houses and is working to breed the thick-billed parrots, Canada lynx, black-footed ferret, and ocelots.
 Previously, the zoo has also held swift fox as part of the SSP.

 In the past, ZooAmerica played a big role in bringing back the golden eagle and peregrine falcon, which were both facing severe threats in the wild.
 However, ZooAmerica has raised many birds of prey which were later released, including a peregrine that was later found nesting along the Susquehanna River.

 Beginning in 2011, ZooAmerica became involved in a cooperative project with Fort Indiantown Gap to raise Regal Fritillary butterflies for release.
 In 2014, The National Military Fish & Wildlife Association honored two naturalists at ZooAmerica, Tim Becker and Ann Holzman, for their work in the reintroduction of the regal fritillary butterfly to Pennsylvania.

 Controversy

 On September 7, 2011, flooding took place in Hershey, Pennsylvania, due to Tropical Storm Lee.
 The rain broke records set by Hurricane Agnes in 1972.
-As a result, Spring Creek, which runs through Hershey Park and ZooAmerica overflowed.
-Many animals were put into safe and secure areas, but the bison, Esther and Ryan, were just moved to higher ground in their exhibit, unfortunately, the rain increased drastically, resulting in the animals panicking.
+As a result, Spring Creek, which runs through Hershey Park and ZooAmerica, overflowed.
+Many animals were put into safe and secure areas, but the bison, Esther and Ryan, were just moved to higher ground in their exhibit.
+Unfortunately, the rain increased drastically, resulting in the animals panicking.
 Even though keepers used ropes to keep them above water, one of them drowned and the second was forced to be euthanized.
+9 Prairie Dogs also lost their lives in the flood.